RicRicci22/dncs-lab/README.md

           collisions:0 txqueuelen:0
           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```
 eth0 is the dummy interface that "link" our VM with the Ethernet card of our PC.   eth1 is the interface that link the host with the switch.
-We can see the ip associated with this interface as well as the subnet-mask.  lo is a fictitious interface, that is, briefly, the local-host.
+We can see the ip associated with this interface as well as the subnet-mask.
+Lo is a fictitious interface, that is, briefly, the local-host.
 - Here i report the output of **route -nve** on host-1-a
  ```
 Kernel IP routing table